 Gray is the greatest darkness because of its tendency to hide light, through blending light with darkness.
 Gray can be compared to being warm, a blend of hot and cold.
 Christ calls for His followers to be either hot or cold.
 He says if you are warm, he will cast you out.
 We can’t be warm people.
 The culture of the world today calls for us to be tolerant of darkness.
 To tolerate means to accept, without contradiction or prohibition.
-We are expected to blend in.
-We can’t be gray people.
-This is the exact opposite of the work of sanctification, being carried out by the Holy Spirit, in those that follow Christ.
+We are expected to blend in but we can’t be gray people.
+It is in direct opposition to the work of sanctification being carried out by the Holy Spirit, in those that follow Christ.
 GOD commands us to love Him with “all” our heart, mind, and strength.
 He even says we should love one another “fervently”, which means with plenty of heat.
 GOD wants us to be on fire for Him, just like a torch, giving off bright light.
 GOD’s spirit is a consuming fire.
 GOD’s essence is pure and fervent love.
-Only through our connection with Him, can we love fervently, and fulfill His commandments.
+Only through our connection with Him can we love fervently, and fulfill His commandments.
 Love is not a warm and cuddly feeling we have toward someone.
 Love has nothing to do with fondness.
 We are commanded to love our enemies, but we are not expected to be fond of those who persecute and abuse us.
 Love is the righteous behavior of treating others the way you would want to be treated.
 Love is living to please our Heavenly Father above anyone else, as well as above ourselves.

 Trying to please both GOD and man leads to gray.
-There is so much darkness in the world today, we need the glorious light of Love.
-This requires singleness of heart, in devotion to GOD.
-If we believe and trust that allowing GOD’s love to flow through us is best for all those around us, then we find inspiration and motivations to be obedient to His word.
+There is so much darkness in the world today, making the need for the glorious light of Love huge.
+This requires singleness of heart in devotion to GOD.
+If we believe and trust that allowing GOD’s love to flow through us is best for all those around us, then we find inspiration and motivation to be obedient to His word.
 We find that His commandments are not grievous.
 This is something we must ask our merciful GOD to help us with.
 We don’t always see things as He does, so we have to be taught, and counseled, and transformed, by His Holy Spirit.
 It is a glorious process, but He is faithful to complete the work of our salvation.
 The work of making us faithful vessels of His love.

 The truth, also known as the sword of the spirit, divides between light and darkness.
 The truth has the power to make people free.
 When we speak the truth in love, we create opportunities of freedom, opportunities for those seeking the light to renounce darkness.